microsoft/TypeScript-wiki/learn/learn-the-compiler.md

 gulp runtests-parallel
 ```

-To dive deeper into getting set up to work on the codebase, read [the CONTRIBUTING.md](./CONTRIBUTING.md).
+To dive deeper into getting set up to work on the codebase, read: [[Getting Set Up|getting-started-with-the-compiler]].

 ### Critical prior knowledge